 - All account holders with an arrears balance greater than $75.00 and a valid phone number in the utility system will receive an automated phone call advising them they have missed payment.

-- For tenant accounts, all property owners or their designates with a valid phone number or email address in the utility system will receive either an automated phone call or email advising the account has entered an arrears status with an arrears balance greater than $75.00.
+- For tenant accounts, all property owners or their designates with a valid email address in the utility system will receive an automated email advising the account has entered an arrears status with an arrears balance greater than $75.00.

 6 days after due date